mandelsoft/documents/config/README.md

 With this last scenario we leave the pure configuration description, and we have to have a closer look at the installation procedure itself.

-### Installations Reconsidered
+### Installer Reconsidered

 The installer is coding responsible to map a configuration description to an appropriate set of elements in the target environment for the concrete installation described by the configuration.
 The installer itself is product or application specific, while the configuration describes information intended for the actual installation instance.

-The last scenario in the previous section already shows a dedicated variant of an installer, which can act to interfere installation steps with provided configuration.
-This always requires a dedicated functional interpretation of values provided by the configuration description (e.g. an expression describing such a value reference).
+The last scenario in the previous section already shows a dedicated variant of an installer, which can combine information from installation steps with  provided configuration.
+This always requires an appropriate functional interpretation of expressions provided by the configuration description (e.g. an expression describing such a value reference).
 As such, it is a hybrid concept combining installation functionality with configuration descriptions.

-Orthogonally to this interwoven behaviour between installation ond configuration, it is possible to distinguish two different flavors:
+Orthogonally to this interwoven behaviour between installation and configuration, it is possible to distinguish two different flavors:

-- A installer can explicitly be called to execute an installation or an installation update.
+- An installer can explicitly be called to execute an installation or an installation update, either manually or as part of a CI/CD pipeline.
 - It can be an ongoing process aligning changes in the configuration with changes in the target environment.
 This kind of drift-control is called reconcilation or reconcilation-loop and is well-known from the *Kubernetes* ecosystem.

 <center>